jquindiagan/school-district-analysis/README.md

 ## Summary
-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced
+After replacing Thomas High School's ninth grade math and reading scores, the district summary scores were slightly lowered and Thomas High School's scores decreased in the school summary, top 5 ranking scores, and ninth grade reading and math scores.